Sadhan Gupta: Parliamentarian

 Gupta contested the Calcutta South East seat in the 1951–1952 election, challenging Dr. Syama Prasad Mukherjee.
 Gupta finished in third place with 32,168 votes (22.24%).
 Gupta was elected to the Lok Sabha (Lower House of the Parliament of India) from the Calcutta South East constituency in a 1953 by-election, held after Mukherjee died.
 Gupta received 58,211 votes (55.24%).
 He thus became the first blind parliamentarian in independent India.
 In the election he had defeated Radhabinod Pal, who was a senior lawyer.

 In parliament, Gupta was noted for his flawless English.
 He would softly type braille whilst listening to the debates.
 Whilst being a parliamentarian Gupta continued to practice law.
 Apart from his work at the Calcutta High Court, Gupta appeared in court cases at Srinagar, Jaipur, Jodhpur, Patna, Allahabad, Cuttack, Jamshedpur, Jabalpur and even Chittagong (in East Pakistan).

-Gupta was re-elected to the Lok Sabha in the 1957 general election, from the Calcutta East constituency.
+Gupta was re-elected to the Lok Sabha in the 1957 general election, from the Calcutta East constituency as a Communist Party of India candidate.
 He obtained 143,350 votes (62.68%).